 A continent disguised as a country.
 Even scratching the surface of India could take a lifetime.
 My three weeks in northern India started with the wedding of my colleague and friend Deepak in Mumbai, before traveling to Delhi to meet my old college mate Salil.
 In the meantime, I took time to make stopovers in Udaipur, Jaipur, Agra and Varanasi.
 Camera: Nikon D70S

 The land of the Queen of Sheba, where coffee originated from, is once again a fast-rising star on the international stage, with one of the world’s fastest-growing economies.
 This proud country has remained fiercely independent for 3000 years.
 Except for the few WW2 years of tentative Italian occupation, Ehtiopia was never colonized Although some historians dispute the veracity of the claims that the actual Ark of the Covenant is kept in Ethiopia, this country has a incredibly rich history.
-Pictures from Addis Ababa and Axum taken in 2005.
-Camera: Canon Ixus 300
+Pictures from Axum taken in 2004.
+Most pictures from Addis Ababa taken in 2004, with some more recent ones taken in 2017.
+Cameras: Canon Ixus 300 (2004 pictures), Sony α6000 (2017 pictures)

 Egypt, land of the Sphinx, the Pyramids and the mighty Pharaohs.
 This is one place that never fails to capture one’s imagination.
 These pictures are from Luxor and Cairo, taken during Christmas 2004.
 Camera: Canon Ixus 300